ClaudiaYasar/Intelligent-Control-Systems-Course-Curriculum/README.md

 This course does not assume any prior knowledge of neural networks, machine learning or AI.
 However, it is designed for students from basic sciences or related engineering fields.

 - [MATLAB Onramp](https://matlabacademy.mathworks.com/details/matlab-onramp/gettingstarted) - Introductory tutorial on commonly used features and workflows.
-- Simulink Onramp - Learn the basics of how to create, edit, and simulate models in Simulink.
+- [Simulink Onramp](https://matlabacademy.mathworks.com/details/simulink-onramp/simulink) Learn the basics of how to create, edit, and simulate models in Simulink.
 Use block diagrams to represent real-world systems and simulate components and algorithms.
-- Control Design Onramp with Simulink - Adjust the gains of a PID controller to change the dynamics of a physical system and get the desired closed-loop system behaviour.
+- [Control Design Onramp with Simulink](https://matlabacademy.mathworks.com/details/control-design-onramp-with-simulink/controls)- Adjust the gains of a PID controller to change the dynamics of a physical system and get the desired closed-loop system behaviour.
-- Machine Learning Onramp  - An interactive introduction to practical machine learning methods for classification problems.
+- [Machine Learning Onramp] (https://matlabacademy.mathworks.com/details/machine-learning-onramp/machinelearning) - An interactive introduction to practical machine learning methods for classification problems.
-- Deep Learning Onramp - Provides an interactive introduction to practical deep learning methods.
+- [Deep Learning Onramp](https://matlabacademy.mathworks.com/details/deep-learning-onramp/deeplearning)- Provides an interactive introduction to practical deep learning methods.
 You will learn to use deep learning techniques in MATLAB for image recognition.
-- Reinforcement Learning Onramp - Add a reinforcement learning agent to a Simulink® model and use MATLAB to train it to choose the best action in a given situation.
+- [Reinforcement Learning Onramp] (https://matlabacademy.mathworks.com/details/reinforcement-learning-onramp/reinforcementlearning) - Add a reinforcement learning agent to a Simulink® model and use MATLAB to train it to choose the best action in a given situation.

 # Products
 MATLAB, Statistics and Machine Learning Toolbox™, Deep Learning Toolbox™ , Control System Toolbox™, Model Predictive Control Toolbox™